IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

-The good news: AI code-comprehension agents can extract business logic from these systems with better fidelity than a six-month consulting engagement, if set up correctly.
-The phrase "if set up correctly" is doing enormous work in that sentence.
-This piece is about what correct looks like — five extraction patterns that ground every claim in source code lines and stop confident hallucinations before they corrupt your knowledge base.
+AI comprehension agents can extract that logic with higher fidelity than a six-month consulting engagement.
+The phrase set up correctly is doing the load-bearing work in that sentence.
+The rest of this piece is what correct looks like: five extraction patterns that bind every claim to a source line and reject anything that does not.

-Documentation drift makes this worse than it sounds.
-Most enterprise legacy systems were documented at some point — and that documentation is now wrong in ways that aren't labeled.
-The comments describe what a developer intended to write in 1998, not what the code does after fifteen years of patches.
-The README describes the interface before the last major refactor, which happened in 2011.
-The flowcharts in the wiki describe a processing flow that was superseded by a hotfix in 2017 that nobody documented at all.
-The actual business rules have to be inferred from the code itself, with no reliable external reference to validate against.
+Documentation drift widens the gap further.
+Every enterprise legacy system was documented at some point.
+That documentation is now wrong in ways nobody has marked.
+The comments describe what a developer intended to write in 1998 — not what the code does after fifteen years of patches.
+The README describes the interface before the 2011 refactor.
+The wiki flowcharts describe a processing flow superseded by a 2017 hotfix nobody bothered to write up.
+The rules have to be inferred from the code itself, against no reliable external reference.

-Each pattern grounds claims in source lines.
-Patterns that don't ground produce confident hallucinations.
+Every pattern binds claims to source lines.
+Patterns that skip the binding produce confident hallucinations indistinguishable from rules.

-What separates extraction that works from extraction that produces plausible-sounding garbage is a single discipline: every claim traces to a source line.
+What separates extraction that ships from extraction that produces plausible-sounding garbage is one discipline: every claim traces to a source line.
 An uncited rule is a hallucination.
-It may be a correct hallucination, but you have no way to know that, which means you can't trust it.
-The five patterns below all enforce grounding differently, but they all enforce it.
+It might be a correct hallucination — but with no way to verify, you cannot trust it, which means you cannot ship against it.
+Each of the five patterns below enforces grounding differently.
+None of them skip it.

 | Pattern | What it produces | Grounding signal | When it fails |